+Looking for things to do with kids in Tucson, Arizona?
 Arizona is known for its summer heat and desert landscape, but there are also several kid friendly activities in Tucson and its surrounding areas.
 The same can be said for Phoenix, Arizona, but that deserves an article of its own.
 I’ve lived in Tucson for over 20 years so this is a list that is years in the making.
-Whether you live in Tucson and you’re looking for kid friendly activities, or you’re planning a trip to Tucson, you won’t find a shortage of things to do with kids.
+Whether you live in Tucson and you’re looking for kid friendly activities, or you’re planning a trip to Tucson, you won’t find a shortage of things to do with kids in Tucson.
 Below are 11 kid friendly activities in Tucson, Arizona!

 11 Kid Friendly Activities in Tucson